kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I give them the following:
     - My Asus Zenbook 13 laptop: He finds nothing on here so I ask him to reformat the device for me.
 This device could be rechecked now as it was connected again to my new Movistar router which was accessed by hackers immediately it was installed.
     - The Yoigo router: He asks for the password to the router.
 I give it to him.
 He then says that he can't analyze routers.
 I kept the router so we can check again.
-    - A security camera: There was no storage card in the webcam so he could not check anything here.
+    - Two security cameras: There was no storage card in one of the webcams so he could not check anything here.
 I don't know what happened to the card.
-- When I go to collect my devices, I pay 150 euros and he says he can check all my Twitter activity instead, so I give him both my account details.
+- When I go to collect my devices, I pay 150 euros and he says he can check all my Twitter activity instead, so I give him both my account details and send Twitter archives too.
-- We have never heard back from him on this.
+- I have never heard back from him on any of it.

 ## I get an Orange SIM

 - I go to Orange in Denia to get a SIM for my analog phone that cannot connect to Internet.
 - I'm hoping that I can use it in emergencies and that I can't be followed using it in the way that I have been.
 - The number they give me ends in 007.
-- I buy a simple phone which won't have access to Internet on Amazon: https://www.amazon.co.uk/gp/your-account/order-details?ie=UTF8&orderID=203-8343216-4317911&ref=ppx_yo2ov_dt_b_fed_order_details
+- I buy another simple phone which won't have access to Internet on Amazon: https://www.amazon.co.uk/gp/your-account/order-details?ie=UTF8&orderID=203-8343216-4317911&ref=ppx_yo2ov_dt_b_fed_order_details

 ## Constant stalking

 - Even though I have left the conservatory, the stalking continues online and in person.
-- I'm followed on a shopping trip to Iceland by a small wire black-haired man who is hopping and dancing around as he tracks me around the isles.
+- I'm followed on a shopping trip to Iceland by a small wirey black-haired man who is hopping and dancing around as he tracks me around the isles.
-- I'm followed walking to Las Rotas and random people say disparaging things about me as they walk past, laugh and jeer, and take photos.
+- I'm followed on walks to Las Rotas and random people say disparaging things about me as they walk past, laugh and jeer, point and take photos.
-- Every night, a car runs it's engine outside my flats (and everyone else can hear it also of course), but it's just threatening.
-Everything is threatening to me now.
+- Every night, a car runs its engine outside my flats (and everyone else can hear it also of course), but it's just threatening the way whoever it is makes the car engine growl low, sometimes for hours, and often after midnight.
+- Everything is threatening to me now.
 - I'm overwhelmed with sexual arousal yet again.

 ## Let that sink in